IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Study 1: Comparative Study

-To address RQ2, we analyzed the structural patterns of participants' exploration behavior using linkography~\cite{goldschmidt2014linkography}.
-Linkography analyzes the progression of ideas by representing each idea as a node and capturing connections (e.g., references, derivations) as directed links.
-In our study, we constructed a linkograph for each participant's design exploration session, where each node corresponds to an input block.
-Links captured either parent-child relationships formed through the non-linear canvas interface used in both \sysname{} and the baseline, or intent-reusing actions unique to \sysname{}.
-We also added links when participants explicitly referred to earlier ideas during think-aloud.
+To address RQ2, we examined participants' exploration patterns using linkography~\cite{goldschmidt2014linkography}, which analyzes the progression of ideas by representing each idea as a node and connections (e.g., references, derivations) as directed links.
+In our study, we constructed a linkograph for each session, where each node corresponds to an input block.
+Links captured (1) parent–child relationships formed through the non-linear canvas in both \sysname{} and the baseline, (2) intent-reuse actions unique to \sysname{}, and (3) explicit references to earlier ideas made during think-aloud.
 Example linkographs are provided in Figure~\ref{fig:linkograph-example} in the Appendix.